maxfischer2781/bootpeg/docs/source/bpeg.rst

 ====================

 The ``bpeg`` grammar is modelled after Python's own parser grammar as per `PEP 617`_.
-It provides indentation based rules, a PEG-like expression grammar, and efficient literal declarations.
+It provides indentation based rules, a EBNF-like expression grammar, and efficient literal declarations.

 See :ref:`terminals` for defining special and literal terminals.